 Stop by Jackson Visitor Center, Mt.
 Rainier National Park, to pick up a map.

 Always stay on rock-lined paths to help preserve the fragile ecosystem here.

 Panorama Point has a pit toilet.
 Make sure to latch the door from the outside when you leave the toilet so wildlife does not mistakenly wander in and become trapped.

 Be mindful of others and yield to hikers coming uphill.

-We did drive to Reflection Lake after the hike, but it was such a clear day that there was no cloud and mountain top reflection on the lake when we drove pass by.
-We stopped by Sunrise Point for a quick hike after and made a loop back after the Snow Lake, realizing there was not much to see.
-In the summer, the Sunrise Point was the place to be.
-I got there twice this summer, and the famous snow-covered Mt.
-Rainier was such a treat on either clear sunny or hazy days.
+After Paradise, we did drive to Reflection Lake after the hike, but it was such a clear day that there was no cloud.
+Mountain top reflection on the lake was nowhere to be found, so we left and stopped by Sunrise Visitor Center.
+We did a quick hike after and made a loop back after Snow Lake.

 OUTFIT DETAILS: leggings: Lulu Lemon | socks: SmartWool via REI | windbreaker: Cotopaxi | gray sweater: American Apparel | longsleeved shirt: Brandy Melville | purple hat: Patagonia | shoes: Nike Pesto

 The last 4 photos were taken on the same day at Sunrise.